FireflyMigration/firefly-doc/02-Development/01-Developer-Guide/01-Introducing-DotNet-and-the-CSharp-Language/04_Classes/01-index.md

 ```

-In the ClassesAndInstances we set 'a' (which is an instance of Animal) to be have AnimalTypa = Dog
+In the ClassesAndInstances we set the `AnimalType` field of the instance referenced by 'a' (which is an instance of Animal) to 'Dog'
-and 'b'  (which is also an instance of Animal) to have AnimalTypa = Cat.
+and 'b'  (which is also an instance of Animal) to 'Cat'.
-The message boxes displays the type and the name of the objects a & b
+The message boxes displays the type and the name of the objects in fields a & b

 ```csdiff